arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

 ``dmix`` and ``plughw`` with a device other than 0.
 The file should be similar to the example for **DMIX** below, substituting the card number and device number for ``hw:0,0``.

-**bluealsa-aplay** does not perform any mixing of streams.
-If multiple bluetooth devices are connected it opens a new connection to the ALSA PCM device for each stream.
-Therefore the ALSA playback PCM must itself allow multiple open connections and mix the streams together (see option **--single-audio** to change this behavior).
-For this the ALSA ``dmix`` plugin must be used.

-If ``dmix`` is not provided by ``default`` in your distribution or if you have a special case, such as selecting a specific subset of channels from a multi-channel device or to duplicate the stream across multiple output devices etc. you will need some additional configuration.
-It is recommended to seek advice from your distribution as this can be quite complex and is beyond the scope of this manual.
+There will be some cases where the ``default`` device is not sufficient.
+These are generally special cases, such as selecting a specific subset of channels from a multi-channel device or to duplicate the stream across multiple output devices etc. These cases generally require some additional configuration by the user, and it is recommended to seek advice from your distribution as this can be quite complex and is beyond the scope of this manual.

 DMIX
 ====